Diamonds 101. Your Basic Guide To Diamonds

 Certificate: GIA & Canada Mark

-Most of our Engagement Rings come with a Canada Mark certified diamond, so if you want a fully traceable and ethical diamond to celebrate your love, come and check our designs.
+Most of our Engagement Rings come with a Canada Mark certified diamond, so if you want a fully traceable and ethical diamond to celebrate your love, click here to see our beautiful designs.